wireapp/wire-server/docs/src/developer/reference/oauth.md

 On the consent page, the user is asked to authorize the client's access request.
 They can either grant or deny the request and the corresponding scope, a list of permissions to give to the 3rd party app, (4. in diagram above).

-The client needs to create a `code_verifier` as described in [RFC 7636 section 4.1](https://www.rfc-editor.org/rfc/rfc7636#section-4.1) and a `code_challenge` (unpadded base64url-encoded SHA256 hash of the code verifier as described in [RFC 7636 section 4.2](https://www.rfc-editor.org/rfc/rfc7636#section-4.2)).
+The client needs to create a unique `code_verifier` as described in [RFC 7636 section 4.1](https://www.rfc-editor.org/rfc/rfc7636#section-4.1) and send a `code_challenge`, which is the unpadded base64url-encoded SHA256 hash of the code verifier as described in [RFC 7636 section 4.2](https://www.rfc-editor.org/rfc/rfc7636#section-4.2).
 The `code_challenge` must be included in the request.
 The `S256` code challenge method is mandatory.
+The `code_verifier` must not be included in the request.

 Example request: